OUR STRATEGIC PARTNERS

 The Social Security Act is amended.
 Nonprofits are added to the unemployment tax system.
 However, specific rules give 501(c)(3)s employers a choice to participate in the state tax system or opt out and reimburse their state for liable claims.

-John Huckstadt, a former nonprofit executive director uncovers the savings potential available to nonprofits if they opt out of the state unemployment insurance tax system and conceptualize a program to take advantage of the savings.
+John Huckstadt, a former nonprofit executive director uncovers the savings potential available to nonprofits if they opt out of the state unemployment insurance tax system and conceptualizes a program to take advantage of the savings.

 Under Huckstadt’s leadership.
 14 Silicon Valley United Ways join the nation’s first grantor trust, the Joint Unemployment Compensation Trust, created to help 501(c)(3)s become reimbursing employers.
-A management company called 501(c) Services is formed to provide financial, administrative, claims management, membership development, and insurance services for the new trust
+A management company called 501(c) Services is formed to provide financial, administrative, claims management, membership development, and insurance services for the new trust.

 501(c) Services, in consultation with five trustees, established the Washington Unemployment Compensation Trust with 100 nonprofit members in Washington State.